Dearly Beloved — Excerpt

 GLENDARME

 My boy!
 Temperance in a cup!
-The gunsword Clearmont meeting Lord Pater’s wand was certain to count and unwell new annals, but I shower you both in every kind of coin that adversity is lost to sight.
-I give not my daughter away today but buy of you my love, dear Roderick, that lends lineage to our economy and funds your projects that will change the world.
-To the prosperity that prospers for all, I raise this toast.
+The gunsword Clavallo meeting Lord Pater’s wand was certain to count and enwall new annals, but I shower you both in every kind of coin that adversity is lost to sight.
+I gift not my daughter away today but trade with you my light for yours: a little lineage for an endless economy to build for more our better world; to the prosperity that prospers for all, I raise to you this toast.

 MADRIGOLA